hammvdh/vitalrpm/implementation/vitalrpm/README.md

-# vitalrpm
+# Vital - Remote Patient Monitoring

-A new Flutter project.
+This is the implementation of the vitalrpm system using Flutter as the system framework.

 ## Getting Started